SSD-Institute/SSD-Institute-Web-App/docs/Founding/ScreenSequenceIMG/ScreenSequence.md

 - **Mobile Layout:** Stacked content with simplified map and text

 **URL:** /collaborative-veto
+**User Story:**
-**User Story:** US-4 – As a citizen, I want to see a county-level map for Wyoming showing veto variation
+As a citizen, I want to see a county-level map for West Virginia showing which counties would veto a state law, so I can understand local regional variation.
+The map should support all of the expected features of a modern embedded map and comply with all applicable accessibility features.
+(Priority: High)

 **Sprint:** Sprint 5 – Mar 23–Apr 5

 ![Collaborative Veto Mobile](CollaberativeVetoMobilePage.png)